Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Background on the Joint Probability Method

-Tropical cyclone coastal flood risk assessment has traditionally relied on estimating the probability of the maximum storm surge depth, \( \eta_{\max} \), often using the JPM \cite{resio2007white}.
-The JPM represents the tropical cyclone process at a specific coastal reference location (CRL) as a marked Poisson process: storms arrive randomly in time, and each event is assigned a `mark' consisting of a set of key storm characteristics.
-These characteristics, denoted as
+The JPM models tropical cyclone occurrence at a coastal reference location (CRL) as a marked Poisson process: storms arrive randomly in time at rate $\lambda_{TC}$, and each event is assigned a mark consisting of the key storm characteristics

-include the landfall location, \( x_o \), relative to the CRL, the storm’s central pressure deficit, \( c_p \), the track angle relative to the coast, \( \theta \), the radius of maximum wind speed, \( R_{\max} \), and the forward speed.
-In turn, these parameters define the spatio-temporal wind and pressure fields that force storm surge, which is typically modeled using a coupled wind/pressure hydrodynamic model such as the Advanced Circulation Model (ADCIRC) \cite{luettich1991solution}.
-Each of these synthetic storm is an idealized tropical cyclone based on the JPM parameters where the track angle and landfall location are associated with a synthetic storm track (see Fig. \ref{fig:2}).

-To estimate flood probabilities, the modeled synthetic storm surge response is weighted by the probability distribution of storm characteristics, \( p(\mathbf{x}_{JPM}) \) that is derived or fitted to storm characteristics from historical records.
+that include the landfall location, \( x_o \), relative to the CRL, the storm’s central pressure deficit, \( c_p \), the track angle relative to the coast, \( \theta \), the radius of maximum wind speed, \( R_{\max} \), and the forward speed, $v_f$.
+These JPM parameters define idealized tropical cyclone represented as a synthetic storm with a track defined by the landfall location and track angle.
+In turn, these parameters define the synthetic storm spatiotemporal wind and pressure fields that force storm surge, which is typically simulated using a coupled hydrodynamic model such as ADCIRC \cite{luettich1991solution}.
+Flood probabilities are then obtained by weighting each simulated storm-surge response according to the joint probability distribution of the storm characteristics, \( p(\mathbf{x}_{JPM}) \) which is estimated from historical storm records.
 This yields the probability distribution of storm surge flood depths at locations around the CRL, represented either as a probability density function (PDF), \( p(\eta_{\max}) \), or a cumulative distribution function (CDF), \( P(\eta_{\max}) \).
-The CDF is then used to derive annual exceedance probabilities by incorporating the frequency of tropical cyclones, which is estimated from historical storm track data intersecting a circular region around the CRL.

-A well-known limitation of the traditional JPM is the need to simulate tens of thousands of synthetic storms to resolve the surge probability distribution---a computationally intensive task when using high-fidelity models such as ADCIRC \cite{toro2010quadrature}.
-The JPM-OS mitigates this issue by selecting a smaller, optimally chosen subset of storms (a few hundred) for simulation, and using interpolation and optimization to preserve the fidelity of the surge response hazard curve \cite{resio2007white, nadal2016statistical}.
+In this way, the JPM provides a probabilistic model relating the distribution of storm characteristics to the distribution of storm-surge flood depths.
+In the next section, we extend this probabilistic framework to compound flooding by incorporating non-tropical cyclones and extending the joint probability formulation with stochastic rainfall fields and stochastic antecedent hydrologic conditions.